 One of the highlights of the hotel is the view from the roof.
-Hence, they appropriately named their upstairs rooftop lounge, Vue.
-We were lucky enough to watch a beautiful sunset from the fire pit area one evening.
+Hence, they appropriately named their upstairs rooftop lounge Vue.
+One evening, we were lucky enough to watch a beautiful sunset from the fire pit area.

 The bar was designed specifically for the Curtiss Hotel; it slowly rotates 360 degrees over the course of approximately 45 minutes to an hour.
-I enjoyed a delicious dirty martini as Dan and I engaged in wonderful conversation about the city we were in.
-(Note that the restaurant is closed because of COVID-19, as of October 2020.)
+I enjoyed a delicious dirty martini as Dan and I engaged in a wonderful conversation about the city we were in.

-Afterwards, we had one of the most flavorful dinners I can remember in a long time.
-He had the pork duo and I had the Norwegian Salmon.
-The pickled beet hollandaise sauce and citrus puree underneath my perfectly cooked fish with crispy skin were to die for.
+Afterward, we had one of the most flavorful dinners I can remember in a long time.
+He had the pork duo, and I had the Norwegian Salmon.
+The pickled beet hollandaise sauce and citrus puree underneath my perfectly cooked fish with crispy skin was to die for.
 I cannot recommend a meal there enough!